Knowledge base settings and permissions

 Who needs a Confluence license

-If you want your service desk agents to create, comment on, and search the spaces on your Confluence site, they'll need a Confluence license.
-Your service desk customers however, don't need a Confluence license to view knowledge base articles.
+If you want your service project agents to create, comment on, and search the spaces on your Confluence site, they'll need a Confluence license.
+Your service project customers however, don't need a Confluence license to view knowledge base articles.

 There are three levels of permissions in Confluence that determine who can view and create articles: